 - 3.1 Summarised below are some of the key elements of the systems and processes that underpin the Authority's governance arrangements: - 3.2 Identifying and Communicating the Authority's Mission and outcomes for citizens and service users: - 3.2.1 After consulting with the citizens of Merseyside and service users, assessing current risks and service priorities, the Authority prepares an Integrated Risk Management Plan (IRMP) that sets out the mission, aims and service objectives for the organisation.
 The Authority approved a new IRMP, 2017/20, on 23rd February 2017.
 The IRMP established the service priorities for 2017/20.
-The Authority is currently consulting on a draft supplement to the Integrated Risk Managed Plan (IRMP) 2017-20.
-If approved, the alternative proposals contained within the supplement will extend the current plan to 2021, aligning it to our medium term financial plans. - 3.2.2 The Authority's Mission reflects a clear focus on the core duties and functions in relation to Operational Preparedness, Operational Response and Prevention and Protection.
+The Authority published a supplement to the 2017/20 IRMP (following public consultation) on 3rd July 2019.
+The alternative proposals contained within the supplement have extended the current plan to 2021, aligning it to our medium term financial plans. - 3.2.2 The Authority's Mission reflects a clear focus on the core duties and functions in relation to Operational Preparedness, Operational Response and Prevention and Protection.
 The Authority's mission is to achieve; Safer Stronger Communities Safe Effective Firefighters.
-To deliver this the Authority has established four key corporate aims:
+To deliver this the Authority has established four key corporate aims: - Excellent Operational Preparedness